About This Project

 The nematode pathogenic to A. aegypti is reared in laboratory-grown honeycomb moth (Galleria mellonela) or mealworm beetle (Tenebrio molitor).
 Larval stages are fed with artificial diet and infected with the nematode.
 Upon death, the larvae serve as breeding ground for the nematode.
 Hundreds of thousands of nematodes are obtained from each infected larva.

 Some laboratory items will be necessary in the laboratory and in the field.

 New cultures of Galleria mellonela and Tenebrio molitor will be purchased for nematode rearing

 Meet the Team

 Ricardo M. Souza

 I´m a professor and scientist at UENF, a state university in Brazil.
-My wife Claudia Dolinski - who appears in the profile photo - is also a scientist in the same lab.
-Our research focuses on roundworms that are parasitic on plants or insects, but I´m also found of free-living forms that live in the tropical rain forest.
+My research focuses on roundworms that are parasitic on plants as well as free-living forms that live in the tropical rain forest.

-In addition to my university duties, I´m also the President of the Brazilian Nematological Society(1), and founder of the NGO Amigos do Rim(2), which campaings for public awareness of kidney diseases and provides multi-professional assistance to kidney patients.
+In addition to my university duties, I´ve served for two terms (2013-2019) as the president of the Brazilian Nematological Society, and I´m the founder of the NGO Amigos which campaings for public awareness of kidney diseases and provides multi-professional assistance to kidney patients.

 I´ve always worked with roundworms.
 Recently I discovered their ability to kill insects and I 've been working with them as biocontrol agents of agricultural